Creative translation workshops: schools

 - Cheltenham Literature Festival, 2021: Raising a World Reader – a one-hour interactive talk taking young readers on a tour of the world in 20 translated children’s books

-- Cork World Book Fest, 2021: Ruth helped curate two events focusing on literature in translation for children and young adults, and read from her translation of The Magical Bookshop as part of one of the events
+- Cork World Book Fest, 2021: I helped curate two events focusing on literature in translation for children and young adults, and read from her translation of The Magical Bookshop as part of one of the events

 - University College Cork, Reading Across Cultures series, 2021: took part in an online panel discussion on reading children’s literature in translation with Jennifer Arnold and Helen Wang